 (Additional activities such as information talks and a guided reef walk are also available, but the times change and you will be told about them on arrival.)

 Feeling pretty confident in our snorkelling abilities we decided to skip the lesson and go for our own little reef walk in the lagoon.
-Whilst you see more when snorkelling, it’s great practice for spotting things in the water, keeping an eye out for little fish creeping out from between the coral.
+Whilst you see more when snorkeling, it’s great practice for spotting things in the water, keeping an eye out for little fish creeping out from between the coral.